gravitational/teleport/rfd/0148-pinned-unified-resources.md

 ### Automatic cleanup
 The case in which this cap _could_ be reached is when we allow unavailable/unauthorized/unreachable resources to exist and fester in a user's preferences. (lets discuss)

+Scenarios that would make a pinned resource ID stale
+1. User loses access to the resource.
+In that case, I'm not sure we'd want to remove the resource from their pinned.
+I could see pinning a specific resource after assuming a role, and only caring about that resource's pin when you've assumed the role again.
+2. Resource loses connectivity.
+We probably wouldn't want to remove a resource's pin due to connection issues unless x amount of time has passed.
+3. Resource changes it's name.
+Idk how frequent this happens.
+4. ...?

 ### "What happens if a resource I have pinned becomes unavailable?"
 Similarly to the normal resource view, if a resource becomes unavailable (due to RBAC or being removed) it just won't be visible in the pinned view either.